Tempering

 Tempering is a low temperature heat treatment process normally performed after neutral hardening, double hardening, atmospheric carburising, carbonitriding or induction hardening in order to reach a desired hardness/toughness ratio.

-Benefits of Tempering
+Benefits of Annealing

 The maximum hardness of a steel grade, which is obtained by hardening, gives the material a low toughness.
 Tempering reduces the hardness in the material and increases the toughness.
 Through tempering you can adapt materials properties (hardness/toughness ratio) to a specified application.